Github Template

 Prerequisites

-- You'll need the project ID you use as a development or sandbox and the project ID you use as a production environment.
-Essentially, you will need the project IDs for the project you are exporting from and the project you are importing to.
+- The Descope project IDs for the project you are exporting from and the project you are importing to.
 These are on the Project settings page.

-- You'll also need to generate a management key within the company settings area for Management Keys.
+- A management key created on the Company Settings page of the console.
 When scoping the management key, ensure it has access to both projects you are exporting/importing from/to.

 For this guide, we'll be using the projects referenced below.